History, Politics, & Global Studies Internships

 - Schutjer Bogar, Harrisburg

 - Law Office of Dennis E. Cuomo, Baltimore, MD (2)

 - Wilson Esler Moskowitz Edelman & Dicker LLP, Philadelphia

 The next step?
-Contact the Prelaw internship coordinator, Dr. Philip Benesch (email@example.com
+Contact internship coordinator, Dr. Philip Benesch (firstname.lastname@example.org).

 LVC Office of Career Services Information

-- The student will write a journal entry each week to be uploaded via the journal link on the PSC / HIS 400 Blackboard page.
+- The student will write a journal entry each week to be uploaded via the journal link on the POL/HIS 400 Blackboard page.
 The journal is the single most important component of your assessment; please complete journal assignments in a timely and professional manner.